 LAPD officers founded Operation Progress more than 15 years ago.
 Today, a number of Southeast Division LAPD officers continue to volunteer personal time and resources as mentors.
 Officers also work with the Advisory Board to help identify new Scholars and guide them through the ecosystem.

-South Central Scholars (SCS), an OP partner organization, has a 15-year track record of supporting more than 800 college scholars.
-OP Scholars can transition into the SCS program to receive college admissions and financial aid assistance, intensive college academic preparation, and ongoing mentorship through all four years of college.
+Thrive, an OP partner organization, has a 15-year track record of supporting more than 800 college scholars.
+OP Scholars can transition into the Thrive program to receive college admissions and financial aid assistance, intensive college academic preparation, and ongoing mentorship through all four years of college.

 Each year, the OP Board of Directors and the Advisory Board will evaluate how best to serve our Scholars, including the potential of adding additional partners.